okccc/python/hadoop/centos/centos安装hadoop2.md

 livy.spark.master = yarn
 # What spark deploy mode Livy sessions should use.
 livy.spark.deploy-mode = cluster
+# Enabled to check whether timeout Livy sessions should be stopped.
+livy.server.session.timeout-check = true
+# Time in milliseconds on how long Livy will wait before timing out an idle session.
+livy.server.session.timeout = 1h
+# How long a finished session state should be kept in LivyServer for query.
+livy.server.session.state-retain.sec = 600s
 # 创建存放日志目录
 [root@master1 livy]# mkdir logs
 # 启动livy-server